-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:
+The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to

+nendix I: l Financial Accountability

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)
+: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-a.
-Co-Payment Requirements.
-Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
-These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
+for waiver e nt Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participant c services.
+These charges are calculated per service and have the effect of reducing the total computable clain l financial participation.
 Select one:

-No. The state does not impose a co-payment or similar charge upon participants for waiver services.
+No. 1 The state does not impose a co-payment or similar charge upon participants for waiver services.

 Yes.
-The state imposes a co-payment or similar charge upon participants for one or more waiver services.
+7 The state imposes a co-payment or similar charge upon participants for one or more waiver services.

 i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies

 Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

+Nominal deductible

+Coinsurance

+Co-Payment

-Nominal deductible Coinsurance Co-Payment Other charge Specify:
+Other charge

+Specify:

+specify.